shiomachisoft/BME280_API_pico/README.md

-This is a port of Bosch's BME280_SensorAPI to Raspberry Pi Pico.(using C and pico-sdk, I2C)
+Bosch's BME280_SensorAPI was ported to Raspberry Pi Pico.(using C and pico-sdk, I2C)
 Version:BME280_SensorAPI-bme280_v3.5.1

 1.How to use